 The initial treatment is ideally given in a block of three sessions, with a week between the three treatments followed by a maintenance session at a later date depending on the individuals improvement.

-AMRT is a fascial release treatment in which a specific sequential series of moves will be performed over specific trigger points.
+AMRT is a Myo-fascial release & Acupuncture & Laser treatment in which a specific sequential series of moves will be performed over specific trigger points.

 AMRT uses trigger points that stimulate the nervous system to release tension in the body, providing increasing muscle mobility, improving the flow of fluids such as lymph and blood, and stimulating the hormone system to rebalance and reduce stress.